 Luxury Compact SUV

-Compact luxury SUVs like the 2024 Acura RDX and Infiniti QX55 reside among one of the hottest-selling and most competitive segments.
-That’s because they offer the prestige of owning a premium-badged vehicle – a perk that at least means better coffee (should be!) at the dealership – along with a high quotient of luxury and tech goodies to make them especially appealing.
+Compact luxury SUVs like the 2025 Acura RDX and Infiniti QX55 are part of the industry’s hottest-selling and most competitive segment.
+That’s because they offer the prestige of owning a premium-badged vehicle — a perk that at least means better coffee (should be!) at the dealership — along with a high quotient of luxury and tech goodies to make them especially appealing.

 It doesn’t hurt matters when they also look the part, and the RDX and QX55 certainly do.
-While the Acura goes for a sharply creased and origami-style design, the QX55 is all about soft edges and gentle curves.
+While the Acura opts for a sharply creased, origami-style design, the QX55 is all about soft edges and gentle curves.
 This includes its tapering tail, a styling flourish meant to give the QX55 a coupe-like profile.

 Of course, we wouldn’t be putting these SUVs through their paces if they had nothing to offer but pretty faces.
 To find out what else lurks beneath their sheetmetal, let’s explore the highlights of the Acura RDX and Infiniti QX55.